 The less dramatic Ofukazawa Walking Trail makes a loop west of the main road, starting around the Ofukazawa Bridge and ending at the Narukokyo Resthouse.
 This nature trail leads into a forested side valley and remains less crowded during the fall season.
 It takes about 45 minutes to complete the loop.

 Towards the eastern end of the gorge stands the Japan Kokeshi Museum, which exhibits a large number of kokeshi dolls from the various prefectures of the Tohoku Region and highlights the regional differences in the dolls' shapes and designs.
 Museum visitors can also watch an artisan make the dolls or purchase them at the museum shop.
 For a small fee, they can also try painting their own dolls.

 Take the Tohoku Shinkansen to Furukawa and change to a local train on the JR Rikuu-to Line to Naruko Onsen.
-The entire trip takes approximately 90 minutes and costs about 3000 yen one way.
-Alternatively, take a local train on the JR Tohoku Line to Kogota and transfer to the JR Rikuu-to Line there (140 minutes, 1660 yen).
+The entire trip takes approximately 90 minutes and costs 2400 yen one way when using unreserved seats.
+Alternatively, take a local train on the JR Tohoku Line to Kogota and transfer to the JR Rikuu-to Line there (140 minutes, 1690 yen).
 Travelers from Tokyo can use the Tohoku Shinkansen directly to Furukawa without stopping at Sendai.
 (How to get to Sendai)

 The trip from Shinjo to Naruko Onsen takes about one hour and costs 860 yen to reach Nakayamadaira Onsen Station or 990 yen to reach Naruko Onsen Station.
 Trains on the JR Rikuu-to Line depart only once in one to three hours, so be sure to check train timings in advance.